dkleftogi/AmpliSolve/Execution_examples.md

 ### Prepare the input files

 AmpliSolve requires a pre-processing step that utilizes ASEQ.
 To make the execution faster, this is a separate step that can be executed in parallel using a bash script for example in a cluster.
-ASEQ software is available at https://demichelislab.unitn.it/doku.php?id=public:aseq , but we also provide a simplified version of ASEQ named computeCounts (only the binary, please contact us for more info) in our Versions_used_during_development DIR.
+ASEQ software is available at https://demichelislab.unitn.it/doku.php?id=public:aseq , but we also provide a simplified version of ASEQ named computeCounts (only the binary, please contact us for more info) in our Pre-compiled_binaries DIR.
 This program deploys the PILEUP mode of ASEQ which is the one we need for this pre-processing step.

 We recommend to place all available normal samples (germline) in a separete DIR say NORMAL_BAM_DIR , and all tumour samples in another DIR named TUMOUR_BAM_DIR